-Lavender shortbread cookie with lemon curd will make your taste buds sing.
+This lavender lemon tart is a lavender shortbread cookie with lemon curd will make your taste buds sing.
 Floral hints + zest lemon curd come together sweetly like a perfect spring day.
-It's essentially a giant tart that will be requested for the rest of your life if you make it for others.
+It will be requested for the rest of your life if you make it for others.
 Trust me on this one.

 As soon as I tasted this lavender shortbread cookie crust with zesty lemon curd, I knew if I owned a bakery, this tart would be my name to fame.
-And a quick stop to frolic and fare in the spring will leave no question that I love lavender!
-For a similar recipe but in bar form, check out Lavender lemon shortbread cookie bars.
+And a quick stop to frolic and fare blog in the spring will leave no question that I love lavender!
+For a similar recipe but in bar form, check out Lavender lemon shortbread cookie bars or Lavender shortbread cookies

 Why you will love this recipe